top of page

 In Western medicine, menopause is often framed as hormonal deficiency or loss of youth.
 In contrast, the ancient TCM perspective sees it as essential and natural evolution, a powerful transition from Blood-based energy to Essence-based wisdom and leadership.

 A woman begins to shift from constant output to internal stability and reserve- built for longevity, clarity, and inner authority.
+It's essentially a decades-long luteal phase

 Uncomfortable physical symptoms are viewed as imbalances between Yin and Yang — not failures of the body, but signals asking for support.

-• Release of old identities and roles
+• Release of old identities and roles or relationships

 • Return to inner authority and spiritual depth